rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/sharing-images/planning.rst

 images do not incur a cost for either the sharing process, or using the shared image until they:

-* create a Cloud Server from the shared image, at which point normal Cloud Server pricing applies
+* Create a Cloud Server from the shared image, at which point normal Cloud Server pricing applies

-* take an image of a Cloud Server created from the shared image, at which point the normal Cloud Files pricing to store the image applies
+* Take an image of a Cloud Server created from the shared image, at which point the normal Cloud Files pricing to store the image applies

 Exporting shared images